KevinMarquette/PSGraph/docs/Command-Edge.md

 [![Source](images/crossMultiplyEdges.png)](images/crossMultiplyEdges.png)

-Just like before, you can drop the `-from` or the `-to` keywords if you prefer
+Just like before, you can drop the `-from` or the `-to` keywords if you prefer.
+I find myself selectively using them.